 13.1 It is important that You read and understand these Terms and Conditions prior to submitting Your Application Form.
 If You have any questions or concerns about the meaning of any item in these Terms and Conditions, You are requested to raise these with Us before submitting Your Application Form.

-14.1 This contract is subject to English law and is subject to the exclusive jurisdiction of the English Courts
+14.1 This contract is subject to Ugandan law and is subject to the exclusive jurisdiction of the Ugandan Courts.

 Terms and conditions – Extension Bookings